KunlinChoi/POIPrivacy/README.md

 # POIPrivacy
-This is a demo codebase for the paper "Where Have You Been?
-A Study of Privacy Risk for Point-of-Interest Recommendation".
-We have included the core functions for the attacks.
+This is the demo codebase for the KDD24 paper, 'Where Have You Been?
+A Study of Privacy Risk for Point-of-Interest Recommendation.'
+We have included examples of the core functions for the attacks in this repository.

 ## Note: